l3blonde/dive-app/README.md

 ## About This Project

-This is our final project for the Ocean's team course.
+This is our final project for the Digital Product course.
 And this is our TechDesign Proof of Concept (POF) for Seafolio, an all-in-one app for divers
 We wanted to test the feature of an interactive map that shows